Rahul-069/xv6-RISC-V-Custom-System-Calls-Implementation/my_xv6_work.md

 **File:** `user/fork.c`

-Create a comprehensive test program that demonstrates all three system calls with user input.
+Create a new user program that demonstrates all three system calls with user input.

 ```c
 #include "kernel/types.h"